wudixiaotie/wudixiaotie.github.io/_posts/2016-03-18-create-your-own-behaviour.md

 But in the matter of fact, handle_info is the only callback I usually use.
 I don't
 use handle_call very often, and I cann't tell the diffence between handle_cast and
 handle_info, I nearly do not use handle_cast&code_change for one single time.
 So
-I think it's time to begin to create my own behavior.
+I think it's time to begin to create my own behaviour.

-This behavior I want to create is simple.
+This behaviour I want to create is simple.
 It just have 3 callbacks: init/1, handle_msg/2,
 terminate/2.
 It can only handle message from process message queue.
 I call it gen_msg.
 I want gen_msg adhering to the OTP Design Principles, so I need to use proc_lib:start_link/3
 instead of erlang:spawn/3.
 There is some diffiences between normal processes and